Political misinformation keeps India’s fact-checkers in overdrive

 A reverse image search of a screenshot of Mr Gandhi in the fake video – where he is seen in a white T-shirt and foregrounded by a unique flower arrangement on a lectern – quickly led her to the original video of his speech online.

-In that, Mr Gandhi is saying the exact opposite: “2024, June 4, Narendra Modi will not remain the prime minister of India.”
+In that, Mr Gandhi is saying the exact opposite, that come “2024, June 4, Narendra Modi will not remain the prime minister of India”.

 By editing out a single word, the fake clip attempted to give the impression that Mr Gandhi and his Congress party had conceded defeat, adding to the narrative of a weak Indian opposition.